i2mx/i2mx.github.io/notes/getting into bomb party.md

 ![isn't this sick](.\image.png)

-I am planning on learning this words on this [quizlet](https://quizlet.com/697975615/bombparty-long-word-flash-cards/) and the I'll try and learn some of the the hyphenated words.
+I am planning on learning these words on this [quizlet](https://quizlet.com/697975615/bombparty-long-word-flash-cards/) and then I'll try and learn some of the the hyphenated words.

 Heres a list of the words I like:
 - antidisestablishmentarianism